puth-io/puth/workspaces/clients/php/laravel/README.md

 Docker) and point the client to the instance of `puth`. `puth/laravel` once contained code to start the `puth` process but I don't think enough people would use this feature so I removed it.

+Iframes (`withinFrame()`) are only partially supported at the moment.

 ### Changed methods

 - `$browser->keys()`: The keys method doesn't use the php-webdriver keymap. **Instead** the [puppeteer keymap](https://pptr.dev/api/puppeteer.keyinput) is used and it is **case sensitive**!

+### Partially supported methods

+- `$browser->withinFrame`: Puppeteers Frame object misses many functions from Page.
+Need to implement missing functions in PuthStandardPlugin.

 ### Unsupported methods